kainthvibhor1/demo-docker/README.md

 4. Run `docker image ls` to view the image just built

 5. Run `docker push <your-username>/<your-appname>` to push the image

+## Running in Kubernetes

+1. Ensure a Kubernetes instance is enabled and running

+2. From top-level directory (with kube folder), run `kubectl apply -f kube`

+3. Run `kubectl get pods -w` and wait until all replicas are running

+4. Exit out of the watch by pressing `CTRL-c`

+5. Run `kubectl get services` and make note of the port number for spring-app

+6. From your browser, navigate to `localhost:<port-number-from-step-5>`

+7. With swagger, navigate to `localhost:<port-from-step-5>/swagger-ui.html` to view the API details